ironyman/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Linux.md

 > .NET is not supported on ARMv6 architecture devices, including Raspberry Pi Zero and Raspberry Pi
 > devices prior to Raspberry Pi 2.

-For more information, see [Install PowerShell on Raspbery Pi OS](install-raspbian.md).
+For more information, see [Install PowerShell on Raspberry Pi OS](install-raspbian.md).

 ## Community supported distributions